gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :samp:`-gnatyO`
   *Check that overriding subprograms are explicitly marked as such.*

-  The declaration of a primitive operation of a type extension that overrides an inherited operation must carry an overriding indicator.
+  This applies to all subprograms of a derived type that override a primitive operation of the type, for both tagged and untagged types.
+In particular, the declaration of a primitive operation of a type extension that overrides an inherited operation must carry an overriding indicator.
+Another case is the declaration of a function that overrides a predefined operator (such as an equality operator).

 .. index:: -gnatyp (gcc)